jtiosue/GLO/README.md

 - PageCurves/plots-for-paper.nb corresponds to Figure 1 in our paper.
 - Variance/omega2.nb contains part of the proof of Theorem 6 in our paper.
 We use the symbolic Haar integrator referenced above.
+- PageCurves/Conjecture10.nb contains the example referenced in the discussion following Conjecture 10 in our paper.